SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Structures.rst

     -> print("roomTemperature is still \(roomTemperature.celsius) degrees Celsius")
     <- roomTemperature is still 21.0 degrees Celsius

 ..
-FIXME: ART diagram showing (lack of) shared mutable state
+XXX ART diagram showing (lack of) shared mutable state

     May be able to lean on WWDC talks -- Dave Abrahams and Alex Migicovsky both had similar figures